-People with opioid use disorder should receive services that are respectful of their rights and dignity and that promote self-determination.
+People with opioid use disorder should receive services that are respectful of their rights and dignity and that promote shared decision-making.
 They should be given the same care and be treated with the same degree of respect and privacy as any other person.
-Although not completely understood, addiction appears to be associated with psychological and social factors, particularly adverse childhood experiences such as neglect and abuse.